 We all know the importance of sleep… or do we?

-Sleep is still one of the most misunders550971_10150647017468878_720893877_9492641_1115223443_ntood aspects of recovery in human beings today.
+Sleep is still one of the most misunderstood aspects of recovery in human beings today.
 It is unexplainable by scientific research why the human body will eventually die without the critical replenishing factor of sleep.
 Aside from the fact that we know we will die without it (eventually) does the average person know what things they can do to enhance their sleep to get the most “Bang for your Buck”.

 1. SLEEP CYCLES